humdrum-tools/humdrum-documentation/guide/ch23/index.md

 Of course, the duration of a passage is not the same as the length of time a given instrument sounds.
-Suppose, for example, that we wanted to compare the duration of trumpet activity in the final movements of Beethoven\'s symphonies.
+Suppose, for example, that we wanted to compare the duration of trumpet activity in the final movements of Beethoven's symphonies.
 We need to make a distinction between the duration of notes and the duration of rests.
 Since the duration values for rests are distinguished by the trailing letter \`r\', we can use **grep -v** to eliminate all rest tokens.